Six Tips for a Healthier Halloween

 - Enjoy a Healthy Meal - Halloween night can be hectic – rushing home from work, assembling costumes, finding batteries for the flashlight – plan ahead and eat a healthy meal.
 A full stomach will make you less likely to indulge and help avoid the sugar roller coaster.

-- Count your Steps - Trick or treating is first-and-foremost an activity.
+- Count your Steps - Trick or treating is first and foremost an activity.
 Enjoy the evening, take in the decorations and get your step count up!
 Make it a challenge to see how many steps you can take.

 - Be Safe - Make safety fun – wear glow sticks, bring a flashlight and invite your neighbors to walk as a group.
 Have a conversation with your kids before you leave the house.
 Talk about staying on sidewalks and in well-lit areas and about not going inside homes of those they do not know.
 Use Halloween as a reason to make sure your kids know your address and phone number.
-Bring a water bottle and phone.

-- Attend a Healthy Halloween event - Join the Y for an upcoming Healthy Halloween event where the focus is on the fun!
+- Attend a Healthy Halloween event - Join the Y for an upcoming Halloween event where the focus is on the fun!